 Seam Grip SIL is a silicone-based seam sealer for use on silicone-coated and silnylon fabrics.
 It seals up to 24 feet of seams on silicone treated tarps, tents and packs.
 Seam Grip SIL will flow into seams and “self-level” providing a good looking seam seal.

-IMPORTANT NOTE: Many manufacturers will offer "silicone-treated" fabrics to keep clothing and gear lightweight and waterproof.
+PLEASE NOTE: Many manufacturers will offer "silicone-treated" fabrics to keep clothing and gear lightweight and waterproof.
 However, unlike true silnylon fabrics that have silicone infused into the fabric, these silicone-treated fabrics typically have a silicone coating on only one side (outside) and a polyurethane coating on the other (inside).
 If you are unsure which side of your gear has been coated with silicone, contact the manufacturer.
 Once you know which side is which, you can treat accordingly.

 Seam Sealing Tips